sigp/superstruct/book/src/codegen/enum.md

 SuperStruct generates an enum that combines all of the generated variant structs.

-Consider the the `MyStruct` example from the previous page:
+Consider the `MyStruct` example from the previous page:

 ```rust,no_run,no_playground
 #[superstruct(variants(Foo, Bar))]